14 Things Therapists Need You to Know About Suicide

 Don’t beat yourself up if you didn’t know someone was at risk

 “Most people who are suicidal don’t ‘look suicidal,'” says Wayne Pernell, PhD, a counselor and clinical psychologist.
 People often associate depression with a certain stereotype they’ve seen in the media or assume that the person will look depressed or talk about suicide.

 “Sure, that can be part of it, but a lot of it is hidden,” he says.
 “There’s no neon sign that says, ‘This person is thinking about suicide.’
 It’s easy not to know.
 Even professionals miss it sometimes.”

 It’s not unusual to be angry at the person

-Dealing with suicidal ideations or a suicide is exhausting and painful for everyone involved.
+Dealing with suicidal ideations is exhausting and painful for everyone involved.
 It’s important to allow yourself to feel all your feelings, Pernell says.

 “You might feel helpless, sad, excluded, or you might feel upset or like they are selfish,” he says.
 “It’s OK to experience love and anger at the same time,” he says.

 All of those feelings are valid, and you’re allowed to feel them while still offering understanding and compassion.
 You should also remember to keep an eye on yourself when dealing with something like this since caregivers are at a higher risk for depression.

 Keep in mind that a person who is at risk for suicide isn’t selfish—they often have distorted thinking that can make them emotionally detached and alter their perception of reality.

 Not all suicidal thoughts mean that someone is suicidal